 Do I need to mail hard copies of official transcripts in addition to the transcripts uploaded with my application?

-No, simply upload a scanned version of an official transcript that has been "Issued to Student."
+You need not mail offical transcript for the application rewiew process.
+You should simply upload a scanned version of an official transcript that has been "Issued to Student."
 It is understood that once you open the envelope to scan the transcript it is no longer considered official.
 It may also be possible that the scanned copy may have the watermark COPY on it, which is fine.
 Do NOT mail transcripts to the Department nor the UW Graduate School unless asked by the Department to do so.

 The application deadline is December 15.
 This date is our departmental deadline to receive all materials requested in the Graduate School's online application and the Political Science Supplemental Application.
 Documents arriving past the deadline may cause your application not to be reviewed.
 We do not admit for the Spring term.

 The Board of Regents and the State Legislature does not permit the application fee to be waived.
 The Graduate School, however, may offer assistance to qualified targeted applicants.

 No part of the application should be mailed; everything, including transcripts, should be submitted electronically.
 When you submit your application, you are simultaneously applying to the Graduate School and the Department; each having specific admission criteria.
 The Department's standards are typically more stringent.
 When completing the online application, you will notice two submission buttons:one for the Graduate School and one for the Political Science Supplemental Application.
 You will be uploading your statement of purpose, writing sample, and scanned copies of official transcripts.
 Following all steps ensures that both units receive what is needed to process your application.

 Please refer to the following websites for instructions and information.

 Graduate School Online Letters of Recommendation Process: Submit at least three letters of recommendation.